 In comparison, generic smart link solutions like Linktree and Lnk.bio aren’t designed for music marketing.
 They don’t give you a complete picture of the fan journey, and they don’t provide the kind of fan and streaming insights that are crucial for music marketers.

-Another benefit of using Linkfire is that fans can pre-save your music on Spotify, Apple Music, and Deezer directly from your smart links.
+Another benefit of using Linkfire is that fans can pre-save your music on Spotify, Apple Music, Amazon Music, and Deezer directly from your smart links.
 And then on release day, you get to enjoy trouble-free auto-scanning of over 250 music services—which means you don’t have to lift a finger to update your landing page.

 Pre-save tools such as Presave.io, on the other hand, don’t have the technology to automatically find your new music across all services on release day.
 As a result, you have to manually update every music service on your landing page that day.
 It also doesn’t provide any post-release streams, sales, or engagement insights like Linkfire does.